A General Recipe for the Analysis of Randomized Multi-Armed Bandit Algorithms: Introduction

 In other cases, non-parametric assumptions may be more suitable.
 For instance, one can consider the model where the rewards are supported in a \emph{known bounded range} $[b, B]$, or the model of $\sigma$-\emph{sub-Gaussian} distributions (see for example Definition 5.2 in \citealp{BanditBook}), the latter of which essentially assumes that their tails are no heavier than the Gaussian distribution with variance $\sigma^2$.

-When the distributions are \emph{heavy-tailed}, some \emph{moment condition} may be assumed (see e.g. \citealp{bubeck_heavy}): $\bE_\nu[|X|^{1+\epsilon}]\leq B$ for known $\epsilon>0, B >0$.
+When the distributions are \emph{heavy-tailed}, some \emph{moment condition} may be assumed (see e.g. \citealp{bubeck_heavy}): $\bE_{X\sim \nu}[|X|^{1+\epsilon}]\leq B$ for known $\epsilon>0, B >0$.
 More recently, \cite{agrawal2020optimal} introduced a more general assumption: $\bE_\nu[h(|X|)]\leq B$ for a known convex function $h$ satisfying $x=o(h(|x|))$.
 We name for convenience such assumption an (uncentered) \emph{$h$-moment condition}.
 We further consider in this paper its \emph{centered} version: $\bE_\nu[h(|X-\bE_\nu[X]|)]\leq B$, that we simply call a \emph{centered} $h$-moment condition.
 Some interesting examples would be (a variant of) the $\sigma$-sub-Gaussian model and a family of distributions with bounded variance.
+In Section~\ref{sec::NPTS} we propose a simple policy based on bootstrapping to tackle these families of distributions.
+Its analysis is enabled by the theoretical framework that we propose in this work.